Are Carrots Good for Dogs?

 How Often Can Dogs Eat Carrots?

-Now that we know carrots are safe for dogs to eat, how many should they eat and how should they be prepared?
-Well, according to Dr. Jeff Feinman, a certified veterinary homeopath, giving Fido two to three baby carrots to nibble on daily is acceptable.
+So, since we know carrots are safe for dogs to eat, how many should they eat and how should they be prepared?
+According to Dr. Jeff Feinman, a certified veterinary homeopath, giving Fido two to three baby carrots to nibble on daily is acceptable.

 A quick way to incorporate carrots into your dog’s regular feeding plan is by topping his dog food or raw food diet with some grated or steamed carrots.